xtreamsrl/xtream-ai-assignment-ai-scientist/README.md

 * Understanding of the business problem
 * Understanding of the data
 * Correctness, completeness, and clarity of the results
+* Correct use of the tools (git workflow, use of Python libraries, etc.)
 * Quality of the codebase
 * Documentation